Valogzi/Valogzi/README.md

 ###

-<p align="left">I co-founded VFiz with Fazycks to build modern and reactive web apps, as well as other tools like CLI applications.
-We work on projects such as landing pages, stat dashboards, and more for individuals and company clients.<br><br>I'm currently working on Discord-Forge, a powerful CLI to easily create Discord bots using discord.js in JavaScript or TypeScript.
-You can also add custom components to your project.</p>
+<p align="left">I co-founded VFiz with Fazycks to build modern, responsive web applications and other tools like CLI apps.
+We work on projects like landing pages, statistical dashboards, and more for individuals and businesses.
+I'm currently working on Atomik, a powerful and performant mini-framework for building web applications.</p>

 ###